-RCY then worked to integrate learnings from the three elements of the project together (i.e., sacred story investigation, systemic review and engagement).
-We sought guidance from a Circle of Advisors (experts in the areas of child well-being including early childhood development, public health, pediatrics, education, child welfare, anti-violence, justice, social psychology, grief and loss and advocacy) who encouraged us to be bold, courageous truth-tellers.
+RCY then worked to braid learnings from the three elements of the project together (i.e., sacred story investigation, systemic review and engagement).
+We sought guidance from a Circle of Advisors who are experts in the areas of child well-being including early childhood development, public health, pediatrics, education, child welfare, antiviolence, justice, social psychology, grief and loss and advocacy.
 The resulting full report is available online at rcybc.ca.
 We encourage you to read the full report as it provides the depth and context necessary to fully understand what happened to Colby and the lessons that we can learn about the entire child caring and family support system.
 The report also offers recommendations and observations about how all of us can take this learning and make meaningful change.